accelazh/accelazh.github.io/_posts/2019-01-31-FAST18-OSDI18-Etc-Paper-Reading.md

             3. Is there spatial locality in registry requests? (§4.3)
             4. Do any correlations exist among subsequent requests?
 Can future requests be predicted? (§4.4)
             5. What are the workload’s temporal properties?
 Are there bursts and is there any temporal locality? (§4.5)
-        2. main findings (but most are trival)
+        2. main findings (but most are trivial)
             1. GET requests dominates
             2. 65% and 80% of all layers are smaller than 1 MB and 10MB
             3. yonger and non-production registries experience lower load